taichi-dev/poisson-sampling-homework/README.md

-Click mouse to choose an initial point.
+1. Click mouse to choose an initial point.
+2. Press `p` to save screenshots.

 Exmaple: